Last Updated: November 17, 2022

 It would.
 However, educating a school board and making it responsive to the broader public good is well within bounds of good public policy.

-Let's disentangle and list the questions surrounding school location.
+Let's disentangle the issues and list the questions surrounding school location.

-First, a small detour away from school site selection as such into how many school buildings there should be.
+First, we take a small detour away from school site selection as such into how many school buildings there should be in the first place.
 Here are some pertinent facts.

 1. Large schools are an issue, both in terms of land used and students attending.
 In 2003, the U.S. Environmental Protection Agency (EPA) sponsored research that showed that 27 states required a minimum school campus size.